Samvel528/ServicesOrders/README.md

 # ServicesOrders
-Add your Connection strings to the Appsettings and Models.aspnetMVCOrderContext files.
+Add your Connection strings to the appsettings.json and Models.aspnetMVCOrderContext files.